waffle-iron/Popcorn/README.md

 - [x] Player features : Play, Pause, Stop, Volume, Fullscreen
 - [x] Settings features : Language (English/French), Broadband limit
 - [x] Automatic incremental updating on startup (updates stored in Azure Storage)

+## Chatroom
+Drop in on the Gitter room - https://gitter.im/bbougot/Popcorn - if you want to ask a question or discuss something.

+## Continuous integration
+CI is hosted on [Appveyor](https://ci.appveyor.com/project/bbougot/popcorn).

 ## Visual Studio
 The solution is built using Visual Studio 2015.